History of King's College London: Early years

 In early 1836, Bishop van Mildert of Durham died.
 The new Bishop of Durham was Edward Maltby, one of the founders of UCL and then Bishop of Chichester.
 William Otter was appointed Bishop of Chichester in his place, leaving a vacancy as Principal of King's that was filled by Hugh James Rose, who had been Professor of Divinity at Durham.
 Both Maltby and Otter were named to the Senate of the new University of London in late 1836.

 Maltby had resigned as preacher of Lincoln's Inn in 1835, his replacement there was John Lonsdale, a member of King's College's Council who had been offered, but refused, the post of Principal at the foundation of the college.
 When Rose's health failed in 1838, Lonsdale stepped in as acting principal of King's, taking the job on a permanent basis in 1839 when news of Rose's death in Italy reached England.
 He held the post until 1843, when he was appointed Bishop of Lichfield.
 His successor as Principal was Richard William Jelf, a canon of Oxford Cathedral, who held the post until 1868.

 In 1838, King's set up only the second engineering course in Britain, which was (as the course established at Durham closed after only a few years) the oldest department of engineering in the country until its closure in 2013.
 The study of English Literature as a distinct subject was also pioneered by King's.

-Also in 1838, the Pluralities Act was passed, making it illegal for Church of England clergy to live outside of their parish.
-An exemption was, however, made for the "Principal of King's College, London, during the Time for which he may be required to reside and shall actually reside therein", allowing the Principal to hold a benefice elsewhere yet reside in the college.
+Also in 1838, the Pluralities Act 1838 (1 & 2 Vict. c.
+106) was passed, making it illegal for Church of England clergy to live outside of their parish.
+An exemption was, however, made for the "Principal of King's College, London, during the Time for which he may be required to reside and shall actually reside therein", allowing the principal to hold a benefice elsewhere yet reside in the college.